-Hand pump: Not having a hand pump onboard can quickly become a safety hazard, especially if you’re far from your base.
-I’ve had an island excursion that went very bad, because I forgot to bring my hand pump.
-Here is the hand pump I recommend on Amazon.
+- Hand pump: Not having a hand pump onboard can quickly become a safety hazard, especially if you’re far from your base.
+I’ve had an island excursion that went very bad because I forgot to bring my hand pump.

-It’s pricey, but the only one that won’t leave you stranded and you only need to buy it once.
-Don’t fall for a cheap imitation at WalMart, those are not dependable.
+It is pricey, but the only one that won’t leave you stranded, and you only need to buy it once.
+Don’t fall for a cheap imitation at Walmart, those are not dependable.

 - First aid kit